processone/docs.ejabberd.im/content/admin/upgrade/from_18.09_to_18.12.md

 If your users are using bookmarks, you also must migrate them to PEP before starting the service.

-If you're using ProcessOne installers, you MUST be aware API and all web ports are now using TLS, and served on port 5443 instead of 5280.
+If you're using ProcessOne installers, you must be aware API and all web ports can use TLS, and served on port 5443 instead of 5280 in this case.
+Using TLS requires you to generate a valid certificate.
-If you're a packager, we highly recommend to apply this change as well.
+If you're a packager, we recommend to apply this change when possible.

 ## Bookmarks and XEP-0411